versionzero/versionzero.github.io/content/els-query-builder.md

 }
 ```

-Not much more complex in this case, but it's already clear that the
+The ELS query is not much more complex in this case, but it requires
-latter requires at least more typing.
-Now, let's make it a little more
+that we aleast do more typing.
+If we make the expression more complex,
-complex.
+the problem I faced starts to emerge.

 Consider the following: